 • Kidney or Renal Cancer

 The Journal of the American Medical Association estimates that the rate of cancer misdiagnosis in the U.S. to be between 10-20%.
 However, the Journal of Clinical Oncology more recently estimated that cancer misdiagnosis rates may be as high as 28 percent, and up to 44 percent for certain types of cancer.
 Anyone would agree that any of these numbers are too high.

 To help prevent cancer misdiagnosis, patients should always ask as many questions of their doctors as needed to understand their medical conditions, share all of their symptoms even if they seem small, don’t allow the doctor to ignore their symptoms, and keep track of medical records and information.
 When in doubt, always get a second opinion.
 The more qualified medical opinions a patient receives, the more likely it is that any medical conditions will be correctly diagnosed and treated.

-Cancer Misdiagnosis Medical Malpractice Attorneys Serving Brooklyn, The Bronx, Manhattan, Queens, Staten Island and New Jersey
+Cancer Misdiagnosis Medical Malpractice Attorney Serving The Five Boroughs And New Jersey